hoylen/sqljocky5-recovery/README.md

 database administrator restarts the database or reboots the database's host.

-1. Start the database and run `dart dbrecovery.dart`.
+1. Start the database and run `dart dbrecovery.dart beforeNextCycle`.
 2. Run a few cycles.
 3. Stop the database cleanly (e.g. with `systemctl stop mariadb.service`).
 4. Run a few more cycles.